 Maybe I didn’t deserve it, some voice (not a literal voice, just the thoughts in my head) whispered in my ear.

-Adam asked if I needed help with things.
+My husband asked if I needed help with things.
 I wanted to be strong enough to handle my responsibilities, and my good intentions made a liar of me.
 I’ll ship it tomorrow.
 I’ll take care of it later.
 I need to do that when I’m at the office.
 I need to do that when I’m at home.
 I’ll do it the next time I run into town.

 At the beginning of December, I spoke with my supervisor at the nonprofit, and she assured me everything was fine; there’d be more work in January; things would get better; they were just going through some transitions.
 I went to the doctor and was diagnosed with depression, primarily brought on by work instability.
 They put me on a medication, and I started taking it with high hopes that I would get better.